To improve your experience Update your browser. Your browser is not supported.

 The conservation legacy

 Wendell passed away in 2019.
-At his memorial, his friends and family gave away pouches of birdseed and paid tribute to him at “Wendell’s Feeder”, which for decades has been located in a patch of conifers, accessed from the Collins lift.
-The feeder is adorned with stained-glass ornaments he created and hand-drawn birds that are lovingly maintained.
-This bird feeder is a testament to what Wendell’s passion for birds kindled in an entire ski community: a unique culture of bird watching.
-Even beyond this, it also represents what a community can do for the conservation of a small bird and an entire ecosystem.
+During his memorial, his friends and family distributed pouches of birdseed in his honor.
+They paid tribute to him at “Wendell’s Feeder,” a spot nestled among conifers that has been accessible from the Collins lift for decades.
+The feeder is adorned with stained-glass ornaments he crafted and features hand-drawn birds that are lovingly maintained.
+This bird feeder is a testament to Wendell’s passion for birds and the vibrant bird-watching culture he inspired within the ski community.
+Furthermore, it symbolizes what a community can achieve in conserving a small bird species and an entire ecosystem.

-You can get involved with rosy-finch conservation where you live!
-Join Wild Utah Project and the Tracy Aviary, who need volunteers like you to help with bird surveys in the 2020-2021 season.
+You can also get involved in rosy-finch conservation in your area!
+Join the Wild Utah Project and the Tracy Aviary, who are seeking volunteers to assist with bird surveys during the 2020-2021 season.

 Add Your Comment